 Conference room scheduling software helps your employees stay safe and be productive.
 It also helps you make the most of your office space by eliminating unattended reservations or the confusion of double bookings.

 If you haven't thought about how you plan to manage conference room reservations when you return to the office, now is the time to invest in a solution.
 Here's why conference room scheduling software is essential for your new workplace and how to find the best system.

 Protecting the health and safety of your employees is your most important priority.
 That means conducting employee wellness checks, increasing the distance between workspaces, and limiting conference room capacity will be among your new responsibilities.
-With conference room scheduling software, you can set capacity limits and display them on the room scheduling panels outside each room.
+With meeting room scheduling software, you can set capacity limits and display them on the room scheduling panels outside each room.
 Employees can easily see how many people each room can safely accommodate and choose the one that's most conducive to their gathering.

 It's frustrating to book a room through your calendaring app only to realize (too late) that someone else has already reserved it.
 Unfortunately, this is a common problem if you only use calendaring systems like Outlook or Google or free conference room scheduling tools.
 The best conference room scheduling systems eliminate the source of this frustration so employees don't have to fight over who gets to use the room they both reserved.